AminuAhmadh/UST-emergency-alert/README.md

 The purpose of this script is to notify you via telegram the price of the cryptocurrency stable coin UST every hour.
 When it finally gets back to its peg, $1, It will not just notify on telegram.
 It will also notify you on an SMS message in case you are offline so that you can sell or do whatever you decided to do.

+Once the crypto UST is back to normal (hopefully) or dies, the script will be updated for another roller coster crypto.